 Check out Galleria Vittorio Emanuele II

-Right next to the Piazza Duomo you’ll find the Galleria Vittorio Emanuele II, an oldest and the most luxurious Italian shopping mall, a temple of high-end shopping and outdoor cafes.
+Right next to the Piazza Duomo, you’ll find Galleria Vittorio Emanuele II, the oldest and most luxurious Italian shopping mall, a temple of high-end shopping and outdoor cafes.
 Built in 1877, the gallery is named after Vittorio Emanuele II, the first king of Italy.

-Finest facade details, soaring iron-and-glass dome and the floor mosaics make it an incredible place to walk around.
+The finest facade details, soaring iron-and-glass dome and floor mosaics make it an incredible place to walk around.
 To avoid bad luck in life, find the bull mosaic in the centre of the gallery, put your heel in the bull’s groin and turn backwards three times.

 Stroll Via Dante

-Via Dante is a nice pedestrian street, pretty close to the Piazza Duomo where you can eat your breakfast or just sit for a bit, drink your morning espresso and people watch.
+Via Dante Exceptional pedestrian area linking Castelo and Duomo and a place with lots of fantastic restaurants and store.
+Via Dante is a beautiful walking route in the historic center of Milan, and it won’t take you long so if you have one day in Milan, it’s a perfect choice.
+Check it out and have breakfast at the nearby Rosebymary or just sit for a bit in any of the cafe’s, drink your morning espresso and people watch.
 A great place for those interested in shopping, since the street is lined with fashion retail stores.

 Visit the Brera neighborhood

-Brera is the arty neighborhood and one of the trendy areas of Milan.
+Brera is an artsy neighborhood and one of the trendy areas of Milan.
 It’s famous for its fashionable cafes and restaurants, cobblestone streets and hip designer stores.
-You’re probably hungry by now and luckily in Brera neighborhood you have plenty of choice.
-Pick one of the restaurants or trattorias along the street and order one of the traditional Milanese specialties: Osso bucco (cross-cut veal shanks braised with vegetables, white wine and broth) and Risotto alla milanese (saffron-gilded risotto).
+You’re probably hungry by now and luckily in the Brera neighborhood you have plenty of choice.
+Pick one of the restaurants or trattorias along the street and order one of the traditional Milanese specialties: ossobucco (cross-cut veal shanks braised with vegetables, white wine and broth) and risotto alla milanese (saffron-gilded risotto).
 After lunch, head to Pinacoteca di Brera, Milan’s well known painting gallery.
-Its collection of works includes several of the greatest masterpieces in the art history.
+Its collection of works includes several of the greatest masterpieces in art history.

 Explore Castello Sforzesco and Parco Sempione